marcelrm11/SW-blog-reading-list/README.md

 ### Components

 The components are structured as follows:
-- Navbar:
+- Navbar: navigation component at the top of all the views.
-- Footer:
+- Footer: information at the bottom of all the views.
-- CardList:
+- CardList: grid component containing all cards for the home page.
-- MyCard:
+- MyCard: card component to populate the grid.
-- DetailCard:
+- DetailCard: big card component for the detail view.
-- SearchList:
+- SearchList: small search component with suggestions placed in the navbar.
-- FavoritesList:
+- FavoritesList: small dropdown displaying the users favorites; includes go-to and delete.
 - ScrollToTop: self-descriptive inherited component.

 ### Store

-- appContext
+- appContext: creates a pseudo-store through React Context.
-- Flux
+- Flux: this works as a store with actions.

 ### Views

-- Home
+- Home: main view, where entities are grouped by type in horizontal scrolls.
-- Detail
+- Detail: detailed view of each entity.
+Accessible from home, search and favorites list.

 ## Contact info